hpcaitech/ColossalAI-Examples/image/vision_transformer/data_parallel/README.md

 A common way to speed up AI model training is to implement large-batch training with the help of data parallelism, but this requires expensive supercomputer clusters.
 In this example, we used a small server with only 4 GPUs to reproduce the large-scale pre-training of Vision Transformer (ViT) on ImageNet-1K in 14 hours.

+## requirement

+To use pipeline parallel training, you should install colossalai from the **latest** main branch.

 # How to run

 On a single server, you can directly use torch.distributed to start pre-training on multiple GPUs in parallel.
 In Colossal-AI, we provided several launch methods to init the distributed backend.
 You can use `colossalai.launch` and `colossalai.get_default_parser` to pass the parameters via command line.
 If you happen to use launchers such as SLURM, OpenMPI and PyTorch launch utility, you can use `colossalai.launch_from_<torch/slurm/openmpi>` to read rank and world size from the environment variables directly for convenience.